klee-SAM/raytrace-noob/README.md

 - [ ] organize src files into folders <>
     - [ ] need to split Shapes.cpp file, and
     - [ ] split the camera class into a camera "struct" and Raytracer.hpp <>

+- [ ] run all the sources through the Wayback Machine

 ### things to consider
 - creating a custom math library instead of using GLM